Thank you for visiting my site!

-Recently, I had the opportunity to be featured as the September artist by Aaron Towle in his “Reprehensible Digest.”
-It was an incredible opportunity to share my thoughts on being an artist which I’d like to share with you!
+Recently, I had the opportunity to be featured by Aaron Towle in his “Reprehensible Digest.”
+It was an incredible opportunity to share my thoughts on being an artist!”
+Thank you, Aaron for the feature!

 I’m also an avid supporter of cleaning up our oceans from plastic debris and I’m part of the Surfrider Foundation’s “Rise Above Plastics” initiative Rise Above Plastics Program